Jesstella/hgca_survey/README.md

 ### Notes for SS20_interesting_stars
 - Code determines which stars are 'interesting' based on the users criteria of how many companions are found in a system and how high the acceleration of the primary star is.
 Currently assumes 0 binaries and an astrometric acceleration of 100m/s/yr.

+### Notes for SS20_compiling_spreadsheet
+- Code will compile all the calculated elements of each system into a spreadsheet with all systems.
+If the above code has been used, this script should run without complaint.